2019 Goliad Massacre Reenactment and Living History Program

 Schedule Of Events

-12:00 Showing Of Video “Presidio La Bahia And Its Place In The History Of Texas Chapel
+12:00 PM SHOWING OF VIDEO:“Presidio La Bahia And Its Place In The History of Texas”

 Death March From Chapel To Actual Massacre Site

 Meet outside the Presidio Chapel with hundreds of others, and follow the Texian prisoners and their Mexican captors on a march to the actual massacre site.
 There, the Goliad Massacre is reenacted as you stand in reverent silence.
 Followed by Memorial Service that starts in chapel, then a pocession to the Fannin Monument for the conclusion of the memorial service.

 A limited number of tickets are sold for the Candlelight Tour, and they typically sell out on Saturday morning.
 Candlelight Tours take place inside the Presidio La Bahia on Saturday night.
 Your tour lets you silently bear witness to historical scenes, acted out in front of you by the reenactors themselves.
 You see the aftermath of the battles you witnessed during the day, and you experience the conflict leading up to the Goliad Massacre, which you will see on Sunday morning.